SeanXIV/Digital-Judging-System/DEPLOYMENT_BACKEND.md

 ## Building the Docker Image

-Navigate to the `backend` directory and run:
+From the root directory, run:

 ```bash
 mvn clean package -DskipTests